Copier, Printer, Scanner Repair Company in Nassau, Queens, NY

 According to several of our industries most reliable sources for statistical data, approximately 20% of all copiers and multi-function laser printers, returned at the end of the three-year lease, still have more than 80% of their useful life remaining.

-If you frequently try to squeeze as much life as possible from your office machines then it must be a little disconcerting to know that there are many companies and institutions that routinely replace their office equipment every 36 months without any concern as to whether they actually "got their monies worth" out of the last machine(s) that they just returned!
+If you frequently try to squeeze as much life as possible from your office machines then it must be a little disconcerting to know that there are many companies and institutions that routinely replace their office equipment every 36 to 48 months without any concern as to whether they actually "got their monies worth" out of the last machine(s) that they just returned!
 These organizations enjoy the luxury of simply passing on "the cost of doing business" to their customers and constituents without having to justify their overhead expenditures to anyone.
-They are the major banks, insurance companies, major manufacturers, media giants, universities, school systems, hospital systems, government institutions, etc. They by-pass the local retail office equipment dealers and contract directly with the equipment manufacturers as "major or national accounts" and take in fleets of equipment on 36 month leases.
+They are the major banks, insurance companies, major manufacturers, media giants, universities, school systems, hospital systems, government institutions, etc. They by-pass the local retail office equipment dealers and contract directly with the equipment manufacturers as "major or national accounts" and take in fleets of equipment on 36 to 48 month leases.
 Inevitably, a good 20% of these units are returned at lease end hardly used!
 It's called corporate and institutional waste.
 Additionally, a lot of small businesses that should be concerned about their overhead are often persuaded by dealer salespeople into taking short-term leases on high-volume equipment that their business use can't justify.

 Here's Where It Gets Interesting....
 The financial mechanics of office equipment leasing